-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - C Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 7 days before the meeting that they are unable to attend; - vi.
-The chairman of the council shall attend all standing committees as an ex officio (accept where he is nominated of that committee) and shall have all rights of participation and voting. - vii. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - viii. shall permit a committee other than a standing committee, to appoint its
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 7 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three:

-- own chairman at the first meeting of the committee; - ix. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - x. shall determine if the public may participate at a meeting of a committee; - xi. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xii. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xiii. may dissolve a committee or a sub-committee.
+- ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee.